Inside: Are you looking for ways to be intentional in your everyday life? Here are 10 simple ways to bring an intentional focus to your daily life.

 Now obviously, there are some things we really have to do every day but don’t make assumptions without taking a closer look first.

-I realised that Twitter wasn’t adding any actual value to my life or my blog and I decided to stop.
-I gave myself permission to do what was best for me and you can too—but the first step is to start asking questions.
+I realised that Twitter wasn’t adding any value to my life or my blog, and I decided to stop.
+I gave myself permission to do what was best for me, and you can too—but the first step is to start asking questions.
+Then you can make your own choices about what is an important task or not, based on your goals.

 Finally, every single person reading this should be intentional about prioritising rest and self-care.